keagan-b/39-B-Live-Video/README.md

 Now, navigate to `/etc/postgresql/[VERSION NUMBER]/main/pg_hba.conf`.
 There should already be a line in here that says `local all postgres peer`.
 If there is not, add it.
 Additionally, add `map=user1` to the end of the configuration line.
 It should look something like this: `ocal all postgres peer map=user1`.

-Now attempt to launch run the `psql`  command.
+Now attempt to run the `psql`  command.
 If no errors occur, skip to the *Creating the Database* section.
-Otherwise, try the following work around:
+Otherwise, try the following workaround:

 In the terminal, run the following two commands to create a new superuser account for postgres:
 ```commandline